industry-advance/industry-advance/README.md

 *NOTE:* If you change the Mindustry assets/the asset generation script you have to run `cargo make assets` manually.
 The process is manual because rebuilding them takes a long time.

-## Update CI build environment

-The docker container for CI is built with nix as well in order to ensure reproducibility between dev and test environments.

-To update the container, run `nix-build docker.nix`, then load the generated image tarball with `docker load -i /path/to/tarball` and push it to the image repository.

 ## Further reading